The first file we will look at is

 This base could be a distro such as Alpine or Ubuntu, or it could be setup for a specific application, such as Python or Nginx.

 Think of the

 Dockerfile as your way of customizing the base image.

 Check the content of your

 FROM alpine COPY httpd.sh /usr/local/bin/ CMD ["/usr/local/bin/httpd.sh"]

-Dockerfile is very simple and a great way to get started.
+Dockerfile is short and simple to help get started.

 The first line creates a layer from the latest Alpine Docker image.
-This means that your final image contains all the files provided by this image plus your additions.
+The final Docker image will contain all the files provided by this base, plus your additions.

-Your first customization is in the second line.
+Your first customization is on the second line.

 COPY adds files from your Docker client’s current directory to your Docker image.